jamis/jamis.github.io/_posts/2014-04-22-a-new-adventure.md

 "Yes, of course," Basil said, absently, peering carefully through the gate.

 Fabian groaned.
 "Sir, you put me in a most difficult situation.
-Perhaps---perhaps you should go on ahead.
+Perhaps...perhaps you should go on ahead.
 I'll just circle back to that village and---"

 Basil didn't seem to be listening.
 "You know," he said.
 "I think that's a *maze* that Fergus has built back there."
-He stepped up to the gate and looked more closely.
+He craned his neck to get a clearer view through the decorative metal bars.
 "The path definitely seems to branch just ahead---"

 "Sir," Fabian said, more loudly.
 "I said, perhaps you should go on ahead.
 I'll meet you back at your laboratory in a few days---"